nicklotz/dockerconcepts/public/05-docker-advanced.md

 7. Run a container in rootless mode.
 ```
+# --rm removes the container after it exits
 # --user specifies the UID:GID to run as inside the container
 # $UID is your user ID, $(id -g $USER) gets your group ID
-docker run --user $UID:$(id -g $USER) -it ubuntu whoami
+docker run --rm --user $UID:$(id -g $USER) ubuntu whoami
 ```

 > What user does the **whoami** command output?
-It should show a numeric UID rather than "root", demonstrating the container is not running as the root user.
+It should show your username (e.g., "ubuntu") or a numeric UID - but NOT "root".
+This demonstrates the container process is running as a non-root user.
+Without the `--user` flag, containers default to running as root inside the container.

 8. Switch the Docker context back to default.
 ```